ibmresilient/resilient-community-apps/fn_joe_sandbox_analysis/README.md

   - [Rules](#rules)
 ---

-**This package contains a function that can that executes a Joe Sandbox Analysis of an Attachment or Artifact and returns the Analysis Report to IBM Resilient.**
+**This package contains a function that executes a Joe Sandbox Analysis of an Attachment or Artifact and returns the Analysis Report to IBM Resilient.**

  ![screenshot](./screenshots/1.png)